You are here

 Historical survey of global architecture and built environments with reference to environmental, technological, and socio-cultural contexts, from prehistory to 1400.
 For nonmajors.

-Arch 231 – Making and Craft (5 credits)
+Arch 200 – Architectural Design and Representation (5 credits)

 No freshmen

-Architectural history from 1750 to the present.
+Architectural history from beginnings to AD 550.

 Art History